 - Situations arise that are out of your control, and homework may not get done on time.
-This is the purpose of free passes. - 5th and 6th graders will have 2 free passes each trimester, and 7th and 8th graders will have 1 free pass each trimester.
-Free passes will be used for the first late assignment per trimester.
+This is the purpose of free passes.
+Those are located on the first page in your planner. - Students will have a certain number of free passes each trimester.
+This will be determined by grade level teams in the fall.
 Free passes may not be saved or used at the student's discretion. - Free passes apply to daily work-not tests or projects. - When a student uses a free pass that means he/she does not have to stay for 9th Hour.
 He/she will still have to do the work.
 A free pass is not a pass from the work. - Students are responsible to keep their 9TH HOUR FREE PASS in their planner.
 If students have misplaced their 9TH HOUR FREE PASSES, they will not receive new ones.
 If a student is issued a new planner, 9TH HOUR FREE PASSES will be updated to reflect the trimester.

-9TH HOUR FREE PASS Trimester 1 9TH HOUR FREE PASS Trimester 1 9TH HOUR FREE PASS Trimester 2 9TH HOUR FREE PASS Trimester 2

-Name Name Name Name

-Date Used Date Used Date Used Date Used

-Teacher Initials Teacher Initials Teacher Initials Teacher Initials

-Subject Subject Subject Subject

-9TH HOUR FREE PASS Trimester 3 9TH HOUR FREE PASS Trimester 3
+9TH HOUR FREE PASS Trimester 1 9TH HOUR FREE PASS Trimester 1 9TH HOUR FREE PASS Trimester 1 Name Name Name Date Used Date Used Date Used Teacher Initials Teacher Initials Teacher Initials Subject Subject Subject 9TH HOUR FREE PASS 9TH HOUR FREE PASS 9TH HOUR FREE PASS Trimester 2 Name Trimester 2 Name Trimester 2 Name Date Used Date Used Date Used Teacher Initials Teacher Initials Teacher Initials Subject Subject Subject 9TH HOUR FREE PASS Trimester 3 Name 9TH HOUR FREE PASS Trimester 3 Name 9TH HOUR FREE PASS Trimester 3 Name Date Used Date Used Date Used Teacher Initials Teacher Initials Teacher Initials Subject Subject Subject

-Name Name

-Date Used Date Used

-Teacher Initials Teacher Initials

-Subject Subject